 Georgina Morley, Christine Grady, Joan McCarthy, and Connie.
 M. Ulrich

 The Covid‐19 pandemic has highlighted many of the difficult ethical issues that health care professionals confront in caring for patients and families.
-This essay focuses on the implication for nurses, who are the largest global health care workforce but whose perspectives are not always fully considered.
+This essay focuses on the implications for nurses, who are the largest global health care workforce but whose perspectives are not always fully considered.
 The authors discuss three overarching ethical issues that create a myriad of concerns and will likely affect nurses globally in unique ways: the safety of nurses, patients, colleagues, and families; the allocation of scarce resources; and the changing nature of nurses' relationships with patients and families.
 The authors urge policy‐makers to ensure that nurses' voices and perspectives are integrated into both local and global decision‐making so as to minimize the structural injustices many nurses have faced to date.
 The authors also urge nurses to seek sources of support throughout this pandemic.

-Other early-view articles on Covid:
+Other early-view pieces:

 Should Institutes Disclose the Names of Employees with Covid-19?